Veetaha/vee-type-safe/README.md

     dbDocument = { ...dbDocument, ...untrustedJson  }
     // dbDocument = Object.assign(dbDocument, untrustedJson)
 ~~~

-stringifyTd(typeDescr: TypeDescription)

-Retuns a string representation of `TypeDescription` which is written in TypeScript type declaration syntax, but if typeDescr is a `TypePredicate` function its name is return enclosed in angle brackets `<isIsoDate>`

 ### `tryMatch(suspect: unknown, typeDescr: TypeDescription)`
 ### `tryExactlyMatch(suspect: unknown, typeDescr: TypeDescription)`